CloudCannon/hugo-starter/content/blog/bookshop.md

 thumb_image_alt: A birds eye view of a group of people working on laptops around a table.
 seo:
   page_description: >-
-    A post describing what Bookshop does in an Astro site using CloudCannon as a CMS.
+    A post describing what Bookshop does in a Hugo site using CloudCannon as a CMS.
   canonical_url:
   featured_image: /images/blog/featured-image-1.jpg